Drink it All In: The Best Cocktails in Toronto

 BarChef was voted one of the most innovative bars in the world by Food and Wine magazine.

 Owner and mixologist Frankie Solarik’s stated objective is to “challenge the conventional notion and boundaries of the cocktail experience” – and does he ever!
-An evening at BarChef is a treat for all the senses, from the dimly lit intimate atmosphere, to the intoxicating scent of herbs and spices, to the one-of-a-kind flavour profiles of Frankie’s famous creations.
+An evening at BarChef is a treat for all the senses, from the mood-lit intimate atmosphere, to the intoxicating scent of herbs and spices, to the one-of-a-kind flavour profiles of Frankie’s famous creations.

 The Vanilla and Hickory Smoked Manhattan is Frankie’s signature.
 Served in a huge bell jar filled with smoke, this mix of rye, made-in-house cherry vanilla bitters, hickory-smoked syrup and vanilla cognac tastes like a campfire-burnt marshmallow – and a deeply satisfying one at that.
-Its $45 price hasn’t stopped the bar from selling more than 3,000 of them.
+Its $45 price hasn’t stopped the bar from selling thousands of them.
 This is one to cross off your bucket list (you won’t regret it).

 The Hoof Manhattan